UBC-MOAD/docs/xios-2.rst

 :file:`field_def.xml`
 ---------------------

+:file:`field_def.xml` defines the variables that can be output and the grids on which they are defined.
+Field definition elements may
+(and generally should)
+also contain metadata attributes such as long name, standard name, and units.

 This section provides some information about the structure and contents of a :file:`field_def.xml` file.
 This is *not* an exhaustive reference guide for all of the possible attribute values;
 for that,